jyandell83/top-ten-movies/README.md

 # MyTopTen

 ## Concept
 A CRUD app using RESTful routes where movie fans can create a top ten list of their all-time favorite movies in order to share with the world.
 This website is a forum for movie fans to connect with friends and make new friends while discussing cinema.
+This was a collaboration between [Narek](https://mytopten.herokuapp.com/) and [Jeremy](https://github.com/jyandell83/) in a one week sprint of pair programming.

 ## Check out the Site
 [MyTopTen](https://mytopten.herokuapp.com/)